Cubs vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Pirates: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Luis Ortiz will take the mound for the Pittsburgh Pirates in the first of a three-game series against the Chicago Cubs and Nico Hoerner on Tuesday at 8:05 PM ET.
+Ian Happ and the Chicago Cubs head into the second of a three-game series against Jack Suwinski and the Pittsburgh Pirates at Wrigley Field, Wednesday at 8:05 PM ET.

-Oddsmakers list the Cubs as -145 moneyline favorites, while giving the underdog Pirates +120 moneyline odds.
-An 8.5-run over/under has been listed for the contest.
+Bookmakers list the Cubs as -160 moneyline favorites, while giving the underdog Pirates +135 moneyline odds.
+The over/under is 9 runs for the game.

 Rep your team with officially licensed Cubs gear!
 Head to Fanatics to find jerseys, shirts, and much more.